Hell0wor1d/chatbots/README.md

 ###Backgroud
 This is a ChatBots prototype, which can provide Self-Service to help learners get the course plan.
+If any questions, you can touch me. root#kev7n.com, pls replace # to @

 ###Tech Stack

-Author: root#kev7n.com, pls replace # to @.
-If any questions, you can touch me. :D

 DEVELOPMENT STACK|Tool
 ---|---|